 A well thought out and maintained park system can enhance the quality of life for permanent residents as well as tourists visiting South Padre Island.
 This same park system can also encourage healthy lifestyles and improve the overall health and well-being of users.
-A Master Park Plan was developed by the City of South Padre Island in April 2006 and many of the established goals in the Plan revolve around providing recreational opportunities in the form of indoor and outdoor recreational facilities.
-Land should be acquired in the "North Block" adjacent to the existing Water Tower Children's Park to construct an indoor recreation facility as well as a location for outdoor events such as Farmer's Market Days, outdoor music events and other similar activities.
-In addition, the addition of tennis courts would be a welcomed outdoor activity.
+A Master Park Plan was developed by the City of South Padre Island in 2014 and many of the established goals in the Plan revolve around providing recreational opportunities in the form of indoor and outdoor recreational facilities.